bjaan/roc-pulse-relay/README.md

 ```sh
 cd roc-pulse-relay\roc-pulse-relay-amd64
 ```
-3. run the Docker Compose Build command, this will use both the  _Dockerfile_ and the _compose.yaml_ to build a new Docker Image, called _bjaan/roc-pulse-relay_
+3. run the Docker Compose Build command, this will use both the  _Dockerfile_ and the _compose.yaml_ to build a new Docker Image, called _bjaan/roc-pulse-relay-amd64_
 ```sh
 docker compose build
 ```
-4. run the Docker Compose Build command, this will create a Docker Container based on the _bjaan/roc-pulse-relay_ Docker Image, and start it up
+4. run the Docker Compose Build command, this will create a Docker Container based on the _bjaan/roc-pulse-relay-amd64_ Docker Image, and start it up
 ```sh
 docker compose up -d
 ```
-5. _Roc Toolkit Receiver to PulseAudio relay_ is now running, it can be stopped, restarted now through controlling the new container through Docker.
+5. _Roc Toolkit Receiver to PulseAudio relay_ is now running, it can be stopped, and restarted now through controlling the new container through Docker.

 # Testing PulseAudio relaying